haasn/hsbooru/README.md

 missing.
 But maybe a post got deleted and then un-deleted or something.
 Fuck knows how these mods work.
 Or maybe something else went wrong.
 Anyway, this command allows you to retry all posts we've already marked as "deleted".

+Furthermore, the `retry` command allows you to re-scrape posts that were deleted due to the effects of filters (`--blackList` or `--whiteList`).
+It's worth pointing out that unlike `--blackList`/`--whiteList`, the `--minTags` option only temporarily skips posts.
+It's intended as a "wait until posts are sufficiently tagged before scraping" option; whereas the *lists are meant as "we never want these posts" option.